SDXMQ/OpenCV_CarManage/README.md

 ## 🚀 How to Run

-This project provides a one-click batch script (`run.bat`) for Windows users to automatically prepare the virtual environment and launch the dashboard.
+This project provides a one-click batch script (`run.bat`) for Windows users to automatically prepare the virtual environment, install dependencies, and launch both screens concurrently.

 ### 1. Prerequisites
 * A PC with a connected webcam.
 * Python 3.10 or higher installed (Make sure Python is added to your PATH env).
+* (Optional) An active internet connection for the public HiveMQ MQTT broker telemetric updates.

 ### 2. Execution
 Run **`run.bat`** in the project root folder (Double-click or run from CLI):